cgomez9/gif-browsing-core/README.md

 ## Setting up the project

-First you need the following softwares installed:
+First you need the following software installed:

 - Docker
 - Docker Compose